chipmuenk/pyfda/docs/source/manual/plot_impz.rst

 ---
 Usually, plots are updated as soon as an option has been changed.
-This can be disabled with the **Auto** checkbox for cases where the simulation takes a long time (e.g. for some fixpoint simulations)
+This can be disabled with the **Auto** checkbox for cases where the simulation takes a long time (e.g. for some fixpoint simulations).

 Development